cedar-policy/cedar-docs/docs/collections/_policies/policy-examples.md

 # Policy examples {#policy-examples}
 {: .no_toc }

-The following Verified Permissions policy examples are based on the schema defined for the hypothetical application called PhotoFlash described in the [Example schema section](#example-schama).
+The following policy examples are based on the schema defined for the hypothetical application called PhotoFlash described in the [Example schema section](../schema/schema.html#example-schema).

 <details open markdown="block" id="toc">
   <summary>